osawa-naotaka/unisearch/README.md

 ### Query Syntax

 #### Fuzzy Search
-By default, staticseek.js performs fuzzy search with an edit distance of 1, meaning it tolerates one character error per search term.
+By default, staticseek performs fuzzy search with an edit distance of 1, meaning it tolerates one character error per search term.
 You can adjust this tolerance in two ways:

 For individual searches, specify the edit distance in the query: